-To get started, you can check with community colleges or other colleges and universities in your area.
+You can check with community colleges or other colleges and universities in your area to get started.
 Or, you may be able to find a job teaching an online course that would allow you to work from home.

 11. Create an Online Course

 Another online business model involves creating courses to share your knowledge.
 This could be a course on anything from accounting software to tax preparation.
 And since you’re an accountant, you have the perfect skillset for creating a successful online course on related topics.

 Creating an online course requires time and effort but can be highly profitable.
 Once your course is created, you can sell it repeatedly without additional work.

 To start, you’ll need to determine what topic or topics you want to cover in your course.
 Once done, you can create your lectures and other course materials.